-0:29 Here it is.
 It is December 15, 2010.
-Somebody gives you a bet.
-You will look at a crystal ball and you will see the future.
-The future will be accurate.
+Somebody gives you a bet: you will look at a crystal ball, and you will see the future; the future will be accurate.
 But you need to share it with the world.
-Okay?
-Curiosity killed the cat.
-You take the bet.
-You look at the crystal ball.
-One hour later, you are sitting in a building on the national TV in a talkshow, and you tell the story.
-"Before the end of 2011, Ben Ali and Mubarak and Gaddafi will be down and prosecuted.
-Saleh of Yemen and Assad of Syria would be either challenged or already on their knees.
-Osama bin Laden will be dead, and Ratko Mladic will be in the Hague."
+OK, curiosity killed the cat, you take the bet, you look at the crystal ball.
+One hour later, you're sitting in a building of the national TV, in a top show, and you tell the story.
+Before the end of 2011, Ben Ali, and Mubarak, and Gaddafi would be down, and prosecuted.
+Saleh of Yemen and Assad of Syria would be either challenged, or already on their knees.
+Osama bin Laden would be dead, and Ratko Mladic would be in the Hague.

-1:33 So I would like to speak a little bit about the phenomenon which is behind what already seems to be the very bad year for bad guys, and this phenomenon is called people power.
+Next thing you know, two guys in white appear, they give you the strange t-shirt, take you to the nearest mental institution.
+So I would like to speak a little bit about the phenomenon which is behind what already seems to be a very bad year for bad guys.
+And this phenomenon is called people power.

 So what's new in it?
-What seems to be very new, which is the idea I would like to share with you today, that there is a set of rules and skills which can be learned and taught in order to perform successful nonviolent struggle.
+What seems to be very new, which is the idea I would like to share with you today, is that there is a set of rules and skills which can be learned and taught in order to perform successful nonviolent struggle.
 If this is true, we can help these movements.

-7:10 And then it's about humor.
-Humor is such a powerful game-changer, and of course it was very big in Poland.
-And you know, we were just a small group of crazy students in Serbia when we made this big skit.
-We put the big petrol barrel with a portrait picture of Mr. President on it in the middle of the Main Street.
-There was a hole on the top so you could literally come, put a coin in, get a baseball bat, and pow, hit his face.
+And then, it's about the humor.
+Humor is such a powerful game-changer, and of course, it was very big in Poland.
+You know, we were just a small group of crazy students in Serbia when we made this big skit.
+We put the big petrol barrel with a portrait of Mr. President on it, in the middle of the Main Street.
+There was a hole in the top.
+So you could literally come, put a coin in, get a baseball bat, and hit his face.
 Sounds loud.
-And within the minutes, we were sitting in a nearby cafe having coffee, and there was a queue of people waiting to do this lovely thing.
+And within minutes, we were sitting in a nearby café having coffee, and there was a queue of people waiting to do this lovely thing.
 Well, that's just the beginning of the show.
 The real show starts when the police appears.

-Now, everybody is talking about His Majesty, the Internet, and it is also a very useful skill, but don't rush to label things like Facebook Revolution, Twitter Revolution.
-Don't mix tools with the substance.
-It is true that the Internet and new media are very useful in making things faster and cheaper.
-They make it also a bit safer for the participants because they give the part of anonymity.
+Now, everybody is talking about His Majesty, the Internet, and it is also a very useful skill.
+But don't rush to label things like "a Facebook Revolution," "Twitter Revolution."
+Don't mix the tools with the substance.
+It is true that the Internet and the new media are very useful in making things faster and cheaper.
+They also make it a bit safer for the participants, because they give partial anonymity.

-8:58 We are watching the great example of something else the Internet can do.
-It can put the price tag of state-sponsored violence over nonviolent protesters.
-This is a famous group, We are all Khaled Said, made by Wael Ghonim in Egypt and his friend.
+We're watching the great example of something else the Internet can do.
+It can put the price tag of state-sponsored violence over a nonviolent protester.
+This is the famous group "We are all Khaled Said," made by Wael Ghonim in Egypt, and his friend.
 This is the mutilated face of the guy who was beaten by the police.
-This is how he became the public, and this is what probably became the straw which broke the camel's back.
+This is how he became known to the public, and this is what probably became the straw that broke the camel's back.